Evidence-based guides for UK clinicians — medical journal digests, CPD reading strategies, and staying current with the literature.

 ChatGPT for Clinicians launched in April 2026 but explicitly excludes the UK and EEA.
 Here's what it does, why UK doctors are locked out, and what's actually available.

-Five peer-reviewed palliative care papers, every Monday.
+Every new palliative care paper from the field's five leading journals, every Monday.
 Plain-language summaries, written for NHS clinicians by a serving consultant in the specialty.

 A transparent breakdown of journal summary subscription pricing in the UK — what you pay, what you get, and how to judge value against time saved.